rohinibarla/docs.carpentries.org/topic_folders/hosts_instructors/index.rst

 is not already a Carpentries member.

 Note that you are free to charge what you choose for a workshop;
-this is a perennial topic of discussion among the Carpentries community and there's a good summary of points here: `Carpentries Blog on Charging for Workshops <https://carpentries.org/blog/2019/06/carpentries-workshops-fees/>`_.
+this is a perennial topic of discussion among the Carpentries community and there is a good summary of points here: `Carpentries Blog on Charging for Workshops <https://carpentries.org/blog/2019/06/carpentries-workshops-fees/>`_.

 In both cases (self- or centrally-organised), you can start the workshop